Or, how to look awfully clever in front of your boss.

 - Increases equipment availability

-It may seem counterintuitive to claim to reduce both cost and risk simultaneously, but this has indeed been our experience.
-Our approach recognizes that only some instruments are equally important, and their likelihood of approaching an out-of-compliance event is low.
+It may seem counterintuitive to claim to reduce both cost and risk at the same time, but this has indeed been our experience.

-To optimize a client’s calibration program, we work through a two-phase process that firstly identifies WHAT requires calibration and secondly helps to determine, through statistical analysis, WHEN it needs to be calibrated.
+To optimise a client’s calibration programme, we work through a two-phase process that firstly identifies WHAT requires calibration and secondly helps to determine through statistical analysis, WHEN it needs to be calibrated.

 Phase 1: Instrument Classification – identifying what needs calibration

-In the first phase, we classify every instrument as either GMP or Non-GMP.
-Those classified as GMP are further categorized according to their direct/indirect impact on product quality and/or manufacturing environment.
-A cross-functional, multi-disciplinary Criticality Assessment Team carries out this classification.
+In the first phase we classify every instrument as either GMP or Non-GMP.
+Those classified as GMP are further categorised according to their direct/indirect impact on product quality and/or manufacturing environment.
+This classification is carried out by a cross-functional, multi-disciplinary Criticality Assessment Team.

 Phase 2: Interval Adjustment Process – identifying when it needs to be calibrated

 We then use statistical models to identify what is an appropriate calibration interval for every instrument.
-By taking a statistical approach, it ensures that any calculated intervals will have sound scientific justification based upon previous calibration results and empirical mathematical models.
-As a result, the calculated interval will encompass the actual environmental conditions, giving you an optimized system, personalized to your specific process requirements.
+By taking a statistical approach, it ensures that any calculated intervals will have sound scientific justification, based upon previous calibration results and empirical mathematical models.
+As a result, the calculated interval will encompass the actual environmental conditions, giving you an optimised system, personalised to your specific process requirements.

 Adjusting these intervals for calibration based on historical data and statistical algorithms frequently leads to a reduction in the number of calibrations that are required, without increasing risk or endangering compliance.